bgelens/HybridRunbookWorkerDsc/README.md

 * **Token**: Credential containing the Automation Account primary or secondary key as a password.
 * **GroupName**: The Hybrid Runbook Worker Group for this Worker to join.

+### WaitForHybridRegistrionModule
+This resource is capable of:
+* Waiting for the HybridRegistration to appear.

+This resource contains the following properties:
+* **IsSingleInstance**: Specifies if the resource is a single instance, the value must be 'Yes'
+* **RetryIntervalSec**: Specifies amount of seconds between retries.
+Default 60 seconds.
+* **RetryCount**: Specifies amount of retries.
+Default 10 times.

 ## Versions

 ### Unreleased

 * Initial release with the following resources:
     * HybridRunbookWorker
+    * WaitForHybridRegistrionModule

 ### 1.0.0.0